-The fact that it initializes instantaneously and that the code lives directly in element attributes, makes it a prefect match for the Webflow visual development approach.
+The fact that Alpine.js initializes almost instantaneously and the code lives directly in element attributes, makes it a perfect fit for Webflow sites.

 A real-world example.